mkuchnik/PlumberApp/README.md

 4. Run the build.
 TPU build is shown below, since it's most complicated (requiring an extra `--config=tpu` flag).
 Note, for TPU, you need a `libtpu.so` file to build against, which is distributed with JAX TPU Python packages.
 Otherwise, you can find them pre-installed on TPU machines under `/usr/lib/libtpu.so`. *Place `libtpu.so` in the Tensorflow source directory so it can be found during the build installation.* Set `N_JOBS` to the thread count you want to use for the build.
+5. Install the `plumber_analysis` application layer by cloning this repository, changing directory to `plumber_analysis`, and running the `install.sh` script.

+The Tensorflow build in step 4 will look something like:
 ```bash
   bazel build \
     --config=opt \